aradf/Scientific_inquiries/README.md

 # DeepLearning
-This repository will hold all the documentation along with the code that will be used for the DeepLearning
+This repository will hold all the documentation along with the code that will be used for the DeepLearning along with Scientific Reports.